bmorris3/rocky-targets/solara/docs.md

 program duration are shown as unfilled black circles.
 The size of the marker is proportional to the observation cost, and color indicates log distance from the cosmic shoreline reference line shown in gray.

+You can choose the vertical axis of the cosmic shoreline plot – either the full-spectrum instellation *or* the XUV instellation – by toggling a checkbox in the ``INCLUDE`` tab.

 ### 4b.
 Targets